abstractqqq/polars_istr/CONTRIBUTING.md

 1. pre-commit.
 We use ruff.
 2. cargo fmt

+## How to get started?

+Take a look at the Makefile.
+Set up your environment first.
+Then take a look at the tutorial here, and grasp the basics of maturin here.

+Then find a issue/feature that you want to improve/implement!

 ## A word on Doc, Typo related PRs

 For docs and typo fix PRs, we welcome changes that: